Industry news

 Timeline: Permitting anticipated by 2027, with construction to begin shortly after and opening targeted for 2029

-View Fall 2025 Updates Presentation
+View Fall 2025 Presentation